STARainZ/learngit/readme.txt

 a new file for git learning
-hello world!!!	give another change
+hello world!!!
+a new commiit